In partnership with the Trussell Trust and Fareshare

 What we’re doing

-This is how Tesco supports the Neighbourhood Food Collection.
+This is how Tesco supports the Food Collection.

-We hold two Neighbourhood Food Collections a year with FareShare and The Trussell Trust.
-We also have permanent collection points in 507 of our stores across the UK, so that customers can donate food all year long.
+We hold Food Collections once a year with FareShare and The Trussell Trust.
+We also have permanent collection points in 600 of our stores across the UK, so that customers can donate food all year long.
 Furthermore, food banks can hold local collections throughout the year in our stores.
 During the food collections thousands of our colleagues take part in helping to collect and sort the food.
 We also deliver all the food collected for FareShare to their 20 regional depots.

-Following each Neighbourhood Food Collection we top up our customers' donations by 30%, which helps both charities to feed even more people across the UK.
+Following each Food Collection we top up our customers' donations by 20%, which helps both charities to feed even more people across the UK.

 The Trussell Trust redistributes its top-up to food banks depending on how much food is collected at the food bank's partnered Tesco store.
 This money is then used to purchase items of food and day-to-day running costs.
 FareShare uses the top-up to invest in its delivery service, which helps provide food to even more people and charities across the UK.

 Surplus food distribution

 Tesco has recently partnered with FareShare and FoodCloud to redistribute surplus food in our stores, directly to charities and community groups.